DixT-180/HDFS-HIVE-SPARK-AIRFLOW/README.md

 ## Airflow-spark Integration

-this also includes spark integration with airflow using ssh connection to submit the spark-jobs.
+This includes spark integration with airflow using ssh connection to submit the spark-jobs.
-The dockerfile at the main directory can be ignored, its only for using custom airflow image, which we arenot doing here.
+Run the 'docker-compose.yml' to run the services.

 ## setting authentincation for post request to airflow api